deepjavalibrary/djl/examples/docs/InferenceTutorial.md

 ![image](img/workFlow.png)

-Inference in Deep Learning is the process of predicting the output for a given input based on a pre-defined model. djl.ai abstracts the whole process away from you.
-It can load the model, perform inference on the input, and provide output. djl.ai also allows you to provide user-defined inputs.
+Inference in Deep Learning is the process of predicting the output for a given input based on a pre-defined model.
+DJL abstracts the whole process away from you.
+It can load the model, perform inference on the input, and provide output.
+DJL also allows you to provide user-defined inputs.

-The red block ("Images") in the workflow is the input that djl.ai expects from you.
+The red block ("Images") in the workflow is the input that DJL expects from you.
 The green block ("Images bounding box") is the output that you expect.
-Since djl.ai does not know what input to expect and what format of output that you prefer, djl.ai provides the `Translator` interface so you can define your own input and output.
+Since DJL does not know what input to expect and what format of output that you prefer, DJL provides the `Translator` interface so you can define your own input and output.

 The `Translator` interface encompasses the two white blocks: Pre-processing and Post-processing.
-The pre-processing component converts the user-defined input objects into an NDList, so that the `Predictor` in djl.ai can understand the input and make its prediction.
+The pre-processing component converts the user-defined input objects into an NDList, so that the `Predictor` in DJL can understand the input and make its prediction.
 Similarly, the post-processing block receives an NDList as the output from the `Predictor`.
 The post-processing block allows you to convert the output from the `Predictor` to the desired output format.

-In this tutorial, we are going to provide a step-by-step guide on using the djl.ai inference module to run inference on an image, based on the MxNet ResNet-50 SSD model for object detection.
+In this tutorial, we are going to provide a step-by-step guide on using the DJL inference module to run inference on an image, based on the MxNet ResNet-50 SSD model for object detection.
 The code for the example can be found in SsdExample.java in the example module.
-The goal is to be able to run inference on the following image, and verify that djl.ai is able to detect the cat in this image of a cute dog and cat couple.
+The goal is to be able to run inference on the following image, and verify that DJL is able to detect the cat in this image of a cute dog and cat couple.